 Greeting visitors at the entrance to the Downtown Container Park open-air shopping and entertainment venue is a giant, metallic, female, praying mantis.
 It sports a 4,000-watt sound system.
-And it shoots 6-story high flames of liquid propane from its antennae.
-This is Las Vegas after-all!
+And it shoots 6-story high flames of liquid propane from its antennae into the night sky.
+This is Las Vegas after all!

 The Mantis Fun Facts